Lucia's Blog: 2021

 "But when the archangel Michael, contending with the devil, was disputing about the body of Moses, he did not presume to pronounce a blasphemous judgment, but said, 'The Lord rebuke you.'"

-And though this Scripture doesn't give us much detail, it does make it clear how we must treat Satan.
+And though this Scripture doesn't give us much detail, it clarifies how we must treat Satan.
 Satan is a powerful and rebellious spirit.
 He is God's enemy.
 When Michael, an archangel, was disputing about Moses' body, he would not dare say anything that attacked Satan's dignity.
-I would say Michael the archangel respected Satan's position and power.
+Michael, the Archangel, respected Satan's position and power.
 It is foolish for us to assume anything less.
 Do you know what's funny?
 Those who rebuke the devil when even Michael the Archangel couldn't do it.
-Jesus was the only One who had that power to rebuke Him and no one else.
+Jesus was the only One with the power to rebuke Him and no one else.
 Thus, we must not minimize his power and ability!

 • We Must Respect Our Enemy, But Not Fear Him: